 The idea came together after many students parted ways to live in isolation and wanted to work on a collaborative project with their friends.
 George Whitehouse has been the driving force behind the venture, which has taken hours of planning over several weeks.

 George said: “I was brain storming ideas and thought it would be a nice idea to put together a video with as many people on the course as possible for a keep sake and perhaps a way of bringing each other together despite being apart.
 I pitched the idea to a few friends, and they were onboard, so I started arranging the whole course into groups and ringing people.

 “Some took a little convincing and some were up for it immediately.
 For me it’s not about likes or views on social media I just thought it would be a nice thing for everyone to have and allow us to finish university with some fond memories of people that we’ve worked with and been close with since we started in 2017.”

-You can watch the Third Year Journalism students march their way to Amarillo here.
+Watch the Third Year Journalism students march their way to Amarillo.